Spiru Haret: Life

 After his return to Romania in 1878, Haret largely abandoned scientific research and dedicated the rest of his life to improving Romanian education, which was heavily underdeveloped at the time, both as professor and as politician.
 He was appointed professor of rational mechanics at the Faculty of Science of the University of Bucharest.
 The next year (1879), Haret became a correspondent member of the Romanian Academy, receiving full membership in 1892.
 He kept the professorship at the Faculty of Science until his retirement in 1910, when he was followed as professor of mechanics by Dimitrie Pompeiu.
 From 1882 he was also a professor of analytical geometry at the School of Bridges and Roads in Bucharest.
 After retirement, Haret occasionally lectured at the informal People's University.

 Haret was the Minister of Public Education in three liberal governments, between 1897 and 1899, 1901–1904, and 1907–1910.
 As Minister of Education he ran a complete reform, basically building the modern Romanian education system.

-The folk song "Cântă cucu-n Bucovina ("Sings the Cuckoo in Bukovina") was composed in 1904 by Constantin Mandicevschi at Haret's request.
+The folk song "Cântă cucu-n Bucovina" ("Sings the Cuckoo in Bukovina") was composed in 1904 by Constantin Mandicevschi at Haret's request for commemorating the 400th anniversary of the death of Prince of Moldavia Stephen the Great.

 In January 1883, he married in Buzău a local, Ana Popescu, 15 years his junior.
 The two had a son, Ion, who died at age 1, and later adopted a child, Mihai.
 Haret died in Bucharest in 1912 of cancer, and was buried in the city's Bellu Cemetery; Ana Haret died in 1941, aged 74.